passeriforma/SLiMscape/README.md

 - Conservation Masking is used to mask residues which have a relative local conservation score of less than X.
 - Feature Masking is used to mask residues which occur in features such as domains or transmembrane regions.

-**SLiMChance**
-- Probability Cutoff is the cutoff for returned motifs.
+**SLiMBuild**
+- Maximum SLiM length lets the user set the maximum length of SLiMs to return.
+- Maximum consecutive wildcards allows the user to alter the number of wildcards to return.
+- Ambiguous motifs either allows or disallows the returning of ambiguous motifs.

 **Miscellaneous Options**
-- Walltime is the maximum runtime of a single run.
 - Custom parameters is used to add other command line arguments which can be found <a href="http://rest.slimsuite.unsw.edu.au/slimfinder">here</a>.